red-gate/level-up-academy/web-training/HTML-CSS/Week 3 - CSS classes/Instructions.md

 d.
 Why is "welcome to ..." message orange?

-Task 2, can you use CSS to style target.html (no peaking at target.css file!!)?
+Task 2, can you use CSS and HTML tags to style target.html (no peaking at target.css file!!)?
 This includes

 a.
 Making sure the active a tag is styled different to the other links in list at the top of the page.
 b.
 When you hover over a link with a mouse, it is obvious to the user (remember, no use for touch screen)